-The TPEG is a State program to : assist students attending statesupported colleges.
+The TPEG is a State program to assist students attending statesupported colleges.
 To be eligible, students must make satisfactory progress toward the educational goal and have financial need according to an approved needs analysis system.
-Grants are awarded by eligibility on a and some non-credit courses.
+Grants are awarded by eligibility on a first-come, first-served basis for credit and some non-credit courses.
 Students must apply each year for the TPEG.